docphoton/Lab_Linux/README.md

 onscreen_counter.c       is a simple pulse timestamper...great for reading multiple NaI:Tl crystals or GM tubes, and synthetically recording co-incidences

 PID5.c            digital non-linear PID code ; Hey you engineers forget what you learned about laplace transforms!!!
-Work in the time domain and solve the dang DE already...
+Work in the time domain and solve the dang non-linear DE already...